 - Feeling very tired or weak.

-- This drug may raise the chance of a very bad form of diarrhea called Clostridium difficile (C diff)-associated diarrhea.
-Call your child’s doctor right away if your child has stomach pain or cramps, very loose or watery stools, or bloody stools.
-Do not try to treat loose stools without first checking with your child’s doctor.
+- This drug may raise the chance of a severe form of diarrhea called C diff-associated diarrhea (CDAD).
+Call your doctor right away if you have stomach pain or cramps, very loose or watery stools, or bloody stools.
+Do not try to treat diarrhea without first checking with your doctor.

 - Belly pain.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.